 The first is a hard limit of 20_000 nominators (on both Polkadot and Kusama).
 That is, only 20_000 accounts can be nominators at any given time.
 Just like the number of validators in the active set, this value can be modified by governance.

-In the near future, improvements to the nominating system are being developed and better estimates as to the maximum number of nominators that can participate are being determined.
+In the near future, staking crypto on Polkadot and Kusama neworks will be updated.
+Improvements to the nominating system are being developed and better estimates as to the maximum number of nominators that can participate are being determined.
 After this, we expect that governance will modify staking parameters, especially increasing the hard cap on the number of nominators to increase participation in staking.
 Another near-term solution being explored is reducing the number of validators that a nominator can nominate to eight.

 In the longer term, other solutions are currently being explored to increase the number of nominators possible in the system.
 Some potential solutions include storing the solution in multiple blocks or having a system parachain (common good) allocated specifically for staking.